dragonchaser/mapinator/README.md

 ## What is not working (and what is WIP at the moment):

 - scrolling map on players screen from gamemaster screen
-- switching between different loaded maps
+- switching between different loaded maps (partly working, buggy atm)
 - unloading maps

 ## Roadmap